 Information Other than the Standalone Financial Statements and Auditors’ Report thereon

-When we read the other information, which we will obtain after the date of Auditors’ Report and if we conclude that there is material misstatement therein, we are required to communicate the matter to those charged with governance.
+When we read the other information, which we will obtain after the date of auditors’ report and if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.

-In preparing the Standalone Financial Statements, Management is responsible for assessing the Company’s ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless Management either intends to liquidate the Company or to cease operations, or has no realistic alternatives but to do so.
+In preparing the standalone financial statements, the Board of Directors is responsible for assessing the Company’s ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

 The Board of Directors is also responsible for overseeing the Company’s financial reporting process.